 2003: Chi-Chi’s salsa and chili con queso

 The largest outbreak of hepatitis A happened at a Chi-Chi’s restaurant in Monaca, Pennsylvania.
-It caused the death of three people and about 555 people caught the virus.
+It caused the death of three people and about caught the virus.
 This prompted the health department to provide hepatitis A vaccinations and post-exposure antibodies.
 The outbreak was traced to contaminated green onions imported from Mexico, used in the restaurant’s salsa and chili con queso.
 The restaurant chain is no longer operating.

 2016: Tropical Smoothie Cafe drinks

 An outbreak of hepatitis A at Tropical Smoothie Cafe restaurants affected nine states.
-The CDC reported that 143 people became ill after drinking smoothies made with frozen strawberries imported from Egypt.
+The reported that 143 people became ill after drinking smoothies made with frozen strawberries imported from Egypt.
 Of these, 56 were hospitalized.
 No deaths were reported from the outbreak.

 Food recalls, government inspections, and food handling regulations are effective preventive measures used to keep our food safe.
 To prevent or lower your risk of foodborne illnesses, pay attention to food recalls and check your kitchen for contaminated products.